Why a Strategy is needed

 - better anticipation of management needs due to changes in fisheries and the fishing population;

-- involving fishers more in citizen science programs; and
+- making it easier for people to go fishing and involving fishers more in citizen science programs; and

 - more attention to fishing infrastructure needs.